 The Health System is designed to improve patient quality and outcomes and expand access to advanced primary, specialty, and ambulatory care services throughout a large clinical network.
-It includes approximately 7,000 physicians, and 10 freestanding ambulatory surgery centers.
-With more than 430 full- and part-time primary care physicians, clinical teams are able to manage large populations of patients effectively.
+It includes more than 6,500 physicians, and 12 free-standing ambulatory surgery centers.
+With a highly-skilled group of general practitioners and specialists, clinical teams are able to manage large populations of patients effectively.
 Mount Sinai also features a robust and continually expanding network of multispecialty services, including a multitude of clinical and academic relationships with other local health care organizations and more than 140 ambulatory practice locations throughout the five boroughs of New York City, Westchester, and Long Island.
 With an extraordinary array of resources for the provision of compassionate, state-of-the-art care, the Mount Sinai Health System is poised to identify and respond to the health-related needs of the diverse populations we serve.

 The Icahn School of Medicine at Mount Sinai

 Through the Icahn School of Medicine at Mount Sinai, the Mount Sinai Health System benefits from synergies with a preeminent academic medical center that is at the forefront of medical and scientific training and biomedical research, and is ranked by U.S. News & World Report as one of the leading medical schools in the nation.
 It offers independent, high-level graduate MD/PhD and MPH programs, as well as MS programs in biomedical sciences, genetic counseling, and clinical research.
 The Icahn School of Medicine trains more than 2,000 residents and fellows a year.